htdebeer/paru/index.md

 In the second selector the `+` or "follows" operator is used.
-Operators in selectors denote a relationship between the current node that is being processed—the right hand side type—and nodes that came before.
+Operators in selectors denote a relationship between the current node that is being processed---the right hand side type---and nodes that came before.
 In this case, the selector denotes each *Image* that follows a *Header*.

 You can use three different selection operators in paru: